What is Fleet Insurance? Everything You Need to Know

 - Third-party plus fire and theft – Third-party plus fire and theft coverage protects third parties from accident-related expenses.
 This coverage also protects your vehicles, drivers, and passengers from expenses related to fire and theft.

-- Third-party only – Third-party only coverage covers third party accident-related expenses.
+- Third-party only – Third-party-only coverage covers third-party accident-related expenses.
 This coverage can also protect your passengers from accident-related expenses.

 Although fleet coverage is similar to standard auto coverage, specific fleet insurance packages differ.
 We’ll cover these different types of fleet insurance later.